diversen/ollama-client/README.md

 * sqlite3 for data storage
 * uvicorn or unicorn for running a server

+## Requirements

+You will need an instance of the ollama service running.

 ## Features

 * user authentication and registration
 * user profile
 * user dialog history
 * user dialog management (delete dialog and messages)
-* user may continue dialog
+* user may continue dialogs
 * tool support (if enabled)
 * python execution (if enabled)